ktak-007/my-emacs/README.md

 ## Emacs distribution

-You can simply use this config apart from you config by using the [emacs-distribution script](http://www.emacswiki.org/emacs/emacs-distribution).
+You can simply use this config apart from your config by using the [emacs-distribution script](http://www.emacswiki.org/emacs/emacs-distribution).

 First init:
 > emacs-distributions ktakEmacs --clone="git@github.com:ktak-007/my-emacs.git"